Monogenic Diabetes Training Course – Now fully booked for 2019!

 - Neonatal diabetes: genetic causes and effective management

 Approved by the Federation of the Royal Colleges of Physicians of the United Kingdom for 12 category 1 (external) CPD credits.

 Feedback from delegates attending previous Monogenic Diabetes Training Courses included:

 “Course organisation is amazing, speakers are very knowledgeable and experienced”

 “Remains the best course of classification/MODY in the world”

 “An extremely worthwhile and valuable course.
 I would definitely recommend to my registrar colleagues.”

-For more information, please contact the Course Coordinator Becky Dobbs on email@example.com or telephoning +44 1392 408182.
+For more information or add to your details to the waiting list for the 2020 course, please contact the Course Coordinator Becky Dobbs on firstname.lastname@example.org or telephoning +44 1392 408182.